 All mineral rights owned by the Seller will be conveyed, including 100% of the mineral rights to approximately 4,400 net mineral acres.

-The ranch has strong conservation values and vitally important for sage grouse habitat, water resources, riparian and wildlife habitat, wetlands, agricultural production open space and scenic values.
+The ranch has strong conservation value and is vitally important for sage grouse habitat, water resources, riparian and wildlife habitat, wetlands, agricultural production open space and scenic values.
 There are a number of protected properties adjoining Porcupine Ridge Ranch and in the surrounding valley, and funding has been used to purchase such easements.
 A conservation easement was placed on 2,050 acres of the ranch with the Colorado Department of Natural Resources through Colorado Parks and Wildlife in 2006.
 The easement protects various conservation values including habitat for Greater Sage Grouse, Columbian Sharp-tailed Grouse.
 Significant state tax credits and federal deductions could be generated through donating an easement on the remaining property.